Krishna-Gunjan/Shell/README.md

 # Shell
-This project implements a simple command-line shell in Python.
-The shell allows users to execute both built-in commands and external programs, similar to what you would find in Unix-like shell environments.
-The implementation adheres to the SOLID principles, ensuring the code is modular, maintainable, and extensible.
+This project implements a simple command-line shell.
+The shell grants the users the ability to execute both built-in commands and external programs.

 # Features
   1. Built-in Commands: